liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-come.md

   - Come and look at this!
   - I’ve come to see Philip.
   - As they came down the track, the car skidded.
+  - Well, there I might live, I said; and there I did live, for an hour, a summer and a winter life; saw how I could let the years run off, buffet the winter through, and see the spring `come in`. —— walden
 - to travel to or reach a place 旅行（走）
   - I’ve come a long way to see you.
   - Have you come far today?